-The boat is called LK21 (L stands for Lillia, K for Juan K and 21 for the year of construction) and is already available and customizable on the website of Ultra Sailing Boats, the company led by Massimo Leporato that will market the boat.
+The boat is called LK21 (L stands for Lillia, K for Juan K and 21 for the year of construction) and is already available and configurable on the website of Ultra Sailing Boats, Massimo Leporato ‘s company that will market the boat.

-How the idea for a new Optimist “concept” (which we recall was designed in 1947 by Clark Mills) came about and how a great designer of international renown like Juan K, between a 115-foot Swan and a TP52 or IMOCA 60, had “fun” in rethinking a 2.36 x 1.12 m (35 kg weight) dinghy, we asked Stefano Lillia, owner of the historic Lake Como shipyard that has been producing Dinghy 12, Snipe, Fun and Star since 1957.
+How the idea for a new Optimist “concept” (which we recall was a 1947 design by Clark Mills) came about, and how a great internationally renowned designer like Juan K, between a 115-foot Swan and a TP52 or IMOCA 60, “had fun” rethinking a 2.36 x 1.12 m (35 kg weight) dinghy, we asked Stefano Lillia, owner of the historic Lake Como shipyard that has been producing Dinghy 12, Snipe, Fun and Star since 1957.

-In fact, if there’s one class characterised by pure monotypy, it’s the Optimist: “The rating system is very rigid, the only ‘tolerated’ differences from the standards to be respected are those made to remedy construction faults,” explains Lillia.
-“Koujoumdjian has intervened in full compliance with the rules, but he has also managed to give his ‘touch’ in this case, playing with the shapes and the camber of the hull.
+In fact, if there is one class characterized by pure monotypy, it is the Optimist: “The rating system is very rigid, the only ‘tolerated’ differences from the standards to be met are those made to address construction defects,” explains Lillia.
+“Koujoumdjian took action in full compliance with the rules, but he managed to give his ‘touch’ here as well, playing on shapes, on hull camber.”

-A boat ‘pushed’ to the limit and performing well, which, Lillia assures us, can never be considered oversized: “Not least because, with the meticulousness that distinguishes us, we designed the moulds using numerically controlled machines, a unique procedure for this type of boat!
+A boat ‘pushed’ to the limit and performing well, which, Lillia assures us, can never be considered out of tonnage: “Not least because, with the extreme meticulousness that distinguishes us, we designed the molds using numerically controlled machines, a unique procedure for this type of boat!”

-“We have recently received clearance from the Optimist class for the production of the boat, since, as we said, it meets all the construction parameters.
-Now, once the moulds have been taken to the boatyard, the goal is to start production and have the first boats ready for the Italian Championship in Sardinia in September.
+“We recently got ‘clearance’ from the Optimist class to produce the boat, since, as anticipated, it meets all the construction parameters.
+Now the goal, having brought the molds to the shipyard, is to start with production and have the first boats ready for the Italian Championship in Sardinia in September.”

-Production will not be a niche product: “The idea is to conquer the international market, supported by a solid sales network.
-The idea is to conquer the international market, supported by a solid sales network.”
-This is also because the Optimist market has been at a standstill for some time, and a new Italian player with two big names like Juan K and Lillia will certainly give it a boost.
+A production that will not be niche: “The idea is to conquer the international market, supported by a solid sales network.”
+Not least because the Optimist market has been at a standstill for some time, and a new Italian player who can expend two big names like Juan K and Lillia will certainly shake things up.

-In addition to the sails and masts, there is also the rudder and centreboard set (with prices ranging from 375 to 510 euros).
+To all this must be added, in addition to sails and masting, of course, the rudder and daggerboard set (with prices ranging from 375 to 510 euros).

-The journalists of Giornale della Vela, together with Motorboats and Top Yacht Design, commit themselves every day to guaranteeing quality, updated and correct information on the world of boating for free through the websites.
-If you appreciate our work, please support us by subscribing to our magazine.
+The journalists of the Sailing Newspaper, strive every day to ensure quality, up-to-date and correct information about the boating world free of charge through their websites.
+If you appreciate our work, support us by subscribing to the magazine.
 The annual subscription costs only 49 euros and we also give you a gift!

-Every day, interviews, sea trials, webinars.
-All the sailing world, minute by minute, but on line.
-CLICK HERE to sign up, it’s free!
+Daily interviews, boat trials, webinars.
+The whole sail, minute by minute.
+But on video!
+CLICK HERE To sign up, it’s free!